aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-using-stream/_index.md

 A2: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community assistance and official responses from Aspose engineers.

 ### Q3: Is there a free trial available for Aspose.PSD?
-A3: Yes, you can access a free trial [here](https://releases.aspose.com/).
+A3: Yes, you can access a free trial on the Aspose.PSD free trial download page.

 ### Q4: How do I obtain a temporary license for Aspose.PSD?
-A4: Obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A4: Obtain a temporary license on the temporary license request page.

 ### Q5: What are the system requirements for Aspose.PSD?
 A5: Refer to the [documentation](https://reference.aspose.com/psd/java/) for supported operating systems, Java versions, and memory guidelines.